BahaaalHalabi01/tangem/README.md

 # or start the server and open the app in a new browser tab
 pnpm dev -- --open
 ```
+## Testing
+We use `Cypress` for testing the needed behavior
+- Run `pnpm test` to run the dev server and execute the tests in cli
+- Run `pnpm test:open` to open cypress in ui mode and execute tests there

 ## Building
 To create a production version of your app: